Name: Nigel Bond

 Perhaps Nigel’s biggest achievement of the season was to come away from the ranking event circuit, as he captured the 2012 World Seniors Championship on SkySports.
 Winning his three qualifying matches in Sheffield without the loss of a frame, he then defeated Dennis Taylor, Tony Knowles, Darren Morgan and surprise finalist Tony Chappel to claim victory at the Mountbatten Centre in Portsmouth.

-The first half of Nigel’s 2013/14 season was to prove relatively uneventful, as his best result was a last 16 run at the ET1 event in Bulgaria, while his defence of the World Seniors title was to be ended by Steve Davis, who won their final 2-1 in Portsmouth.
+The first half of Nigel’s 2013/14 season was to prove relatively uneventful, his best result a last 16 run at the ET1 event in Bulgaria, while his defence of the World Seniors title was to be ended by Steve Davis, who won their final 2-1 in Portsmouth.